-Pumble vs Zoom: Which Communication Tool Truly Fits Your Team’s Workflow?
+Pumble vs Zoom 2026: Which Communication Tool Truly Fits Your Team’s Workflow?

-If your team is already using Zoom for video meetings, you’re probably familiar with its features for calls, webinars, and client sessions.
+If you’re already using Zoom for video meetings, you’re probably familiar with its features for calls, webinars, and client sessions.

-But if you’ve tried using Zoom Team Chat for day-to-day internal discussions, you’ve probably found it falling short.
+But if you’ve tried using Zoom Workplace features or Team Chat for day-to-day internal discussions, you’ve probably found it a bit underwhelming.

 That was my impression when trying it out.
-I believe Zoom can be great for external catch-ups, but when it comes to internal communication, I can see it becoming fractured across emails, meetings, and random threads that disappear once the meetings end.
+Zoom can be great for external catch-ups, but when it comes to internal communication, I can see it becoming fractured across several, seemingly random threads.

 From the first use, I wasn’t a fan of the app’s UI, and I felt it was missing the sense of permanence of a team communication hub